 Based in Vermont’s Northeast Kingdom (NEK), Train NEK offers SOLO-certifying Rural and Backcountry Medicine courses including Wilderness First Aid, Wilderness First Responder, CPR, and customized First Aid – helping outdoor professionals and rural enthusiasts alike more fully enjoy Vermont outdoors.
 Prepare to challenge yourself and connect with other adventurers in one of our outdoor classrooms (Peacham or Stannard), or schedule a course at your site,

-Train NEK was founded by Andrea Kane, Lead SOLO Instructor since 1999, to provide engaging and encouraging instruction, personalized attention, and local convenience while promoting responsible use of our natural resources and collaborating with others in and around the Northeast Kingdom’s outdoor industry.
+Train NEK was founded by Andrea Kane, Lead SOLO Instructor since 1999, to provide engaging instruction, personalized attention, and local convenience while promoting responsible use of our natural resources and collaborating with others in and around the Northeast Kingdom’s outdoor industry.

 Text or Call: 802-522-0769